 First, drought can no longer be viewed as a local phenomenon.
 People and communities, particularly the poor, bear the brunt of drought, and therefore we need to pay attention to the cascading impacts of drought through world politics, the economy and the ecosystems that support them.
 The cumulative effects of drought and climate change in Syria, for example, where failed crops contributed to migration to cities and exacerbated social unrest, provide a vivid reminder of water’s role as a threat multiplier in a globalizing world.

-Canadians are less and less insulated from these ripple effects, which have implications for how we navigate foreign aid and development assistance, as illustrated by the fragile Canadian-backed development gains in Ethiopia.
+Canadians are less and less insulated from these ripple effects, which have implications for how we navigate foreign aid and development assistance, as illustrated by the fragile Canadian-backed development gains in Ethiopia, now witnessing one of its worst droughts in 30 years.
 Building local resilience to drought and other forms of climate variability should be viewed as an important part of development and foreign policy.

 Second, drought is not synonymous with shortage.
 Drought occurs when there is a deficit in precipitation, streamflow, soil moisture or all of the above.
 Shortage occurs when we lack the policies, incentives and technologies to balance supply and demand in a variable and changing climate.
 Fresh off record high temperatures in March, even moderate reductions in precipitation can translate into severe droughts as warm conditions deplete soil moisture and boost demands for irrigation.